Salvation In The Sun’s Rise

 try again.

-But I peel my body from the bed like bark from a broken tree.
+But I peel my body from the couch like bark from a broken tree.

 My mind says hide,